-The great interest rates and solid buyback guarantee on many loans seem to make TFGcrowd a great choice to diversify your portfolio.
+The great interest rates and solid buyback guarantee on many loans make TFGcrowd a great choice to diversify a speculative loans portfolio.
 However, as the platform doesn’t have much track record yet, I encourage investors to be patient and grow their portfolio slowly.

 TFGcrowd’s pros & cons